ethereum/web3.py/docs/examples.rst

                     delay=self.request_retry_seconds)

                 for evt in events:
-                    idx = evt["logIndex"]  # nteger of the log index position in the block. null when its pending log.
+                    idx = evt["logIndex"]  # Integer of the log index position in the block, null when its pending

                     # We cannot avoid minor chain reorganisations, but
                     # at least we must avoid blocks that are not mined yet